chaosprint/glicol/README.md

 The basic idea of Glicol is to connect different nodes like synth modules.

+All you need to know is the audio input/output behaviour of each node.

 Two ways for connecting: `>>` and `~reference`:
 ```
 // amplitude modulation and lazy evaluation example